 This year, we were able to celebrate Memorial Day once again with small town parades and Memorial Services across our nation.
 As Historian for our local VFW, I get to run around with a camera, capturing public moments and sharing them with our members and community.
 What I observe through the lens are also lessons that small towns teach us about local partners and small business and how they manage their employees using software as a pay stub creator online.

 Our Memorial Day celebration has grown to a 4-day Springfest event, Friday to Monday.
 The VFW is responsible for the parade and Memorial Service, a solemn duty to honor our fallen veterans that they have fulfilled for years.
 The parade has fire trucks, police cars, tractors, floats, and decorated cars which may have a car sunshade…and candy, candy, candy!

 We had several fire departments represented in our parade.
 That means they all had to collaborate with the village and their various “mutual aid” partners to make sure the entire area was covered in case of a fire during parade time.

 The VFW and village both put on events, and they need to collaborate to ensure there is not overlap.
 Beyond coordinating the parade and conducting the Memorial Service, the VFW has a Barn Sale, music under the tent, breakfast and lunch, and raffles to raise money.
 The Village puts on the tractor and car shows, craft fair, coordinates the food vendors, and puts on lots of events for kids.

 This huge event, run primarily by volunteers, could not happen by either entity alone.
 They do not compete and shut each other out.
 Quite the opposite.
-They collaborate on everything from events to applications to road closures to event promotion, as well as hiring event security services.
+They collaborate on everything, from events to applications, to road closures to event promotion, as well as hiring event security services.
 Keeping events safe may be done with the use of TSCM Devices.
 Together, they are stronger.

 Celebration and Reflection